MSc in Management (Aviation Leadership)

 General Entry Requirements

-- Candidates should hold an honours primary degree (H2.1) or an equivalent professional qualification; combined with 3 years of work experience in the aviation industry.
+- Candidates should hold an honours primary degree (H2.1) or an equivalent professional qualification (ATCO; CPL); combined with 3 years of work experience in the aviation industry.

 - Recent graduates (with less than 3 years relevant work experience or with work experience in a different industry) who have the equivalent of first class honours degree will be considered.